-It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded in, after it was cured, with no pilot hole.
-I confidently said that it would not work well and in most cases cause a fracture in the epoxy.
-Just for fun, I went out in the shop and tried it because even though every tech advisor agreed it wouldn’t work, nobody had ever actually done it.
+It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded into it, after it was cured, with no pilot hole.
+I confidently said that it would not work well and in most cases, it would fracture the epoxy.
+Just for fun, I went out in the shop and tried it because even though we all pretty much agreed it wouldn’t work, nobody had ever actually done it.
 Well, we were right—the nail caused a “brittle” failure.
 Continue reading →

 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
 Continue reading →